cciw-uk/data-protection/01 Decisions and actions document.rst

   document is the "CCiW Website security policies", which already existed and has been updated.

-  We also need specific guidance for the booking secretary.
+  We also need specific guidance for the booking secretary and DBS officer.

 * We should start with our **existing processes and people**, and see where things need tightening.
 In a very small organisation like ours, the current division of labour should be our guide as to who probably has the knowledge to know how to write a policy.
-As web master I should basically be responsible for our security and data protection requirements, and I'll work closely with Rebecca to produce something for her.
+As web master I should basically be responsible for our security and data protection requirements, and I'll work closely with Rebecca and Becky to produce something for them.

   The outdated password rules I mentioned above also highlight the fact that we should not be writing rules that we're not qualified to write - we should be